Bachem Ba 349 Natter: Manned test flight

 By January 1945, Bachem was under pressure from the authorities in Berlin to carry out a manned flight by the end of February.
 On 25 February, M22 was in the experimental launch tower.
-It was as complete an operational machine as possible with the Walter HWK 109-509 A1 motor installed for the first time.
+It was as complete an operational machine as possible with the Walter HWK 109-509 A1 engine installed for the first time.
 A dummy pilot was in the cockpit.
 Lift-off from the tower was perfect.
-The engineers and ground crew watched as the M22 ascended under the combined power of the four Schmidding boosters and the Walter motor, an estimated total thrust of 6,500 kg.
+The engineers and ground crew watched as the M22 ascended under the combined power of the four Schmidding boosters and the Walter engine, an estimated total thrust of 6,500 kg.
 The nose separated as programmed and the dummy pilot descended safely under its personal parachute.
-The remainder of the fuselage came down under its two large salvage parachutes, but when it hit the ground the Walter liquid-propellant rocket motor's residual hypergolic propellants (T-Stoff oxidizer and C-Stoff fuel) exploded and the machine was destroyed.
+The remainder of the fuselage came down under its two large salvage parachutes, but when it hit the ground the Walter liquid-propellant rocket engine's residual hypergolic propellants (T-Stoff oxidizer and C-Stoff fuel) exploded and the machine was destroyed.

 Despite Bachem's concerns that the test programme had been significantly cut short, a young volunteer Luftwaffe test pilot, Lothar Sieber, climbed into the cockpit of the fully fuelled M23 on 1 March.
 The aircraft was equipped with an FM transmitter for the purpose of transmitting flight data from various monitoring sensors in the machine.
 A hard wire intercom appears to have been provided between Sieber and the engineers in the launch bunker using a system similar to that used in the manned glider flights.
-Around 1100 am, the M23 was ready for take-off.
+Around 11:00 am, the M23 was ready for take-off.
 Low stratus clouds lay over the Ochsenkopf.
-The Walter liquid-fueled rocket motor built up to full thrust and Sieber pushed the button to ignite the four solid boosters.
+The Walter liquid-fueled rocket engine built up to full thrust and Sieber pushed the button to ignite the four solid boosters.